Amiejohnstone18/The_Baking_Book/README.md

 **Documented Issues:**

-* Recipe cards-
+* Recipe cards

 I had come across an issue quite late in my development.
 I tested my 'recipe upload' by entering 8 recipes that displayed as cards on the index page.
 These all worked fine and with the format in place I could begin to adjust on styling, media queries and breakpoints.
 However, my recipe cards started to disappear which left me checking my code for bugs.
 Nothing could be found wrong in the code, so I went to the next source and checked my MongoDB collections.
 The data had also been removed from my MongoDB.
 After researching why this may and checking in with tutor support, it was apparent that someone had been onto my website and hence deleted the recipes one by one.
 To avoid this happening again moving forward, I was advised to toggle off my dyno formation in Heroku until the project was ready to be submitted.

-* Search Results-
+* Search Results

 I encountered some issues when initially putting in the search feature.
 After creating the @app.route and search form, I proceeded to copy in the Materialise card format from the index.
 However, there was an issue when trying to get onto the search page itself.
 Due to the fact at this point I hadn't created the if else statement, it was presenting a Jinja error.
 This was resolved after a few attempts and commits.
 The reason for these commits is because the page itself worked, due to the fact I was already on the search page and it was filtering results perfectly fine, it was only after leaving the search page that I had noticed the page could not be re-accessed.

 # Deployment
-The repository for this project is hosted through GitHub Pages and is deployed live through Heroku.
+The repository for this project is hosted through [GitHub Pages](https://pages.github.com/) and is deployed live through [Heroku](https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=CjwKCAjw8-78BRA0EiwAFUw8LDd1jQhifJcDNzVQbxeHH4bGiP88aGiFSXaahAjSa1jyD4DSCPFtiRoCr3sQAvD_BwE).

 The deployment process of this project consisted of: